vishwas-adhikari/homoglyph-tool/README.md

 ## 🛠️ Tech Stack & Architecture

-This project is built on a clean, maintainable, and robust architecture.

 | Layer         | Technology / Library                                       |
 |---------------|------------------------------------------------------------|
 | **Language**  | Python 3.11+                                               |